ChromexUnderscore/OriginsTweaks/README.md

 + Arachnids can use a webshot to pull themselves towards mobs and blocks.
 + Arachnid melee attacks have a chance to inflict poison.
 + Mining speed is no longer slowed while climbing.
-+ Arachnids are shorter and can fit through 1-block high spaces while sneaking.
++ Arachnids are shorter and can fit through 1-block spaces while sneaking.
 + Fall damage is only taken from falls greater than 16 blocks.
 + Arachnids can craft 9 string into 1 cobweb.